chickadeebird/Satellite-Line-Repair/README.md

 Once lines are detected, they should be displayed on the view panel in red or green and can be toggled on and off with a mouse click in the script image window.
 If the detections are imperfect, changing the thresholding parameters and rerunning the script should display freshly detected lines, discarding the previous detected lines.

-After the detected lines are satisfactory, the Repair button will apply a repair mask to the image and replace the lines with a local median value.
+After the detected lines are satisfactory, the "Repair" button will apply a repair mask to the image and replace the lines with a local median value.
+Both the script image window and the image displayed in the main Pixinsight window should update.

+The undo button should undo the changes both to the script image window and the image displayed in the main Pixinsight window.

-I should probably say that this script should not replace good acquisition practices of acquiring many images with appropriately-set Windorized sigma values, but some of us live in cloud city and only see clear skies once or twice a season (exaggerating of course).
+I should probably say that "this script should not replace good acquisition practices of acquiring many images with appropriately-set Windorized sigma values...", but some of us live in cloud city and only see clear skies once or twice a season (exaggerating of course), so this is meant to optimize an unlucky run of fewer images than desired.

 ## Uses